websitecd/websitecd-examples/README.md

-# Website CD Examples
+# SPAship Examples

-This repository contains various examples demonstrating how Website CD can be used.
+This repository contains various examples demonstrating how SPAship Operator can be used.

 | Application | Description |
 |-------------|-------------|